Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Removed the HelpScene class and converted it to a simple function in the PauseMenu class
 - Created a MenuScene class to manage the options menu.
 StartScene and PauseMenuScene both inherit from this new class.
+- Volume control no longer requires hitting enter to adjust a particular volume.